cultureamp/kaizen-design-system/packages/tailwind/CONFIGURATION.md

 ## Suggested Editor Config

 The assumption is that you will be using VSCode as your main IDE.
-Your configuration may differ if you are using alternative like Webstorm, Atom, etc, but there is relatively decent support in their plugin ecosystems
+Your configuration may differ if you are using alternatives like Webstorm, Atom, etc, but there is relatively decent support in their plugin ecosystems

-### Tailwindcss VSCode Intellisense plugin
+### Tailwind CSS VSCode IntelliSense plugin

-Basic config for the [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) for Tailwind intellisense lives in your projects `settings.json`.
+Basic config for the [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) for Tailwind IntelliSense lives in your project's `settings.json`.

-You can customise which keywords trigger intellisense using basic strings, or even regex expressions.
+You can customise which keywords trigger IntelliSense using basic strings, or even regex expressions.
 Here are some examples you may wish to include in your own project:
 ```
 "tailwindCSS.classAttributes": [